opennode/waldur-core/docs/guide/configuration.rst

       password
         Password of an admin account.

-      tenant
+      tenant_name
-        Administrative tenant.
+        Name of administrative tenant.
 Typically this is set to 'admin'.